spaceo-ru/purchase-verifier/README.md

 ### Errors

 RuntimeException will be thrown when there are general errors.
-E.g.: could not connect to the verification service because of broken internet connection.
+E.g.: when your server could not connect to the verification service because of broken internet connection.

 **Exception**: PurchaseVerificationException